-Paging.
 We expect that existing virtual memory mechanisms will be used to map both volatile and non-volatile memory into the processes address space.
-Processes will be able to request NVRAM pages from the operating system, e.g., using an extension to the mmap system call.
+Processes will be able to request NVRAM pages from the operating system, using an extension to the mmap system call.
 We assume that the basic unit for NVRAM in operating systems will be the 4 KB page, with continuing CPU and operating system support for large pages for efficiency.

-Persistent namespace.
-To restore persistent application state, a process must be able to map the same non-volatile memory pages across machine reboots.
+To restore persistent application state, a process must be able to map the same NV memory pages across machine reboots.
 Therefore, operating systems must provide a way to identify groups of pages under a persistent namespace.
-We do not believe a solution is needed beyond the multiple existing workable proposals [38, 9, 44].
-We assume that (1) it will be possible to map the same NVRAM pages in different, not necessarily concurrent processes; and (2) operating systems will provide access control to regions of NVRAM, perhaps akin to access control in file systems.
+There are multiple satisfactory proposals [12, 39, 47].
+We assume that (1) it will be possible to map the same NVRAM pages in different, not necessarily concurrent processes; and (2) the OS will provide access control to regions of NVRAM, perhaps akin to access control in file systems.

 We do not address the concern of persistent memory pointers.
-There exist various solutions: making mappings fixed [44], or using pointer swizzling [45, 21, 9].
-Another simple solution could be using the CPU support for segmentation (still present on x86 processors, for example): map each logical group of NVRAM pages in its own segment and make every pointer to its contents be relative to that segment.
+There exist various solutions: making mappings fixed [47], or using pointer swizzling [12, 48].
+Another simple solution could be using the CPU support for segmentation (still present on x86 processors): map each logical group of NVRAM pages in its own segment and make every pointer relative to that segment.